dhillonfarms/randomCode/networking.md

       - ipBlock: User specified CIDR address block
       - count: Number of CIDRs to generate (1 - 256)
       - cidrBits: number of CIDR bits (8 means /24 i.e. 32 - subnetBits)
+- Additional Functions
+  - AWS::EC2::VPCPeeringConnection resource can be used to peer a VPC with another AWS account.
+You must configure the PeerRoleArn property to pass cross-account role.
+Possible causes of VPCPeeringConnection Failed to stabilize are:
+    - Resource created in acceptor account instead of originating account
+    - IPv$ CIDR overlap
+    - PeerRoleArn not passed correctly
+    - IAM role in acceptor does not have right permissions
+    - PeerRegion property not passed when creating Peer connection between different regions

 ### Elastic Load Balancing